Baligród massacre

 The Baligród massacre occurred on Sunday, 6 August 1944 in Baligród, Lesko County (in the current Subcarpathian Voivodeship), Poland.
 Ukrainian nationalists with the Ukrainian Insurgent Army (UPA) entered the village of Baligród and killed 42 members of the Polish community.

 The massacre

-The UPA came from Stężnica and Huczwice, and surrounded the Polish population gathered in the church.
-When some people left the church, 42 people were murdered.
-The killings were in retaliation for the killing of 16 Ukrainians in Stężnica on 4 August 1944 in self-defense by citizens of Baligród and by Soviet partisans.
-Another attack by the UPA in Baligrod was made a year later.
-On 1 August 1945 at around 22:00, a subunit of the Ukrainian Insurgent Army attacked the police station.
-Polish militiamen defended the station until 5:00 in the morning, with the result that the Ukrainians withdrew, but in revenge burned seven houses.
+On 6 August 1944, UPA forces advancing from Stężnica and Huczwice surrounded Polish civilians gathered in the local church.
+As people left the building, 42 were killed by UPA soldiers.
+The attack came in retaliation for the deaths of 16 Ukrainians in Stężnica on 4 August 1944, whom Baligród civilians and Soviet partisans had killed in self-defence.

+On 1 August 1945 at around 22:00, a UPA subunit attacked the local police station.
+Polish militia defended the station until 05:00, when the attackers withdrew and burned seven houses as reprisal.